folio-org/folio-install/single-server.md

 * Much of this is already automated as part of the folio-ansible project
 * This is not a full production install.
 One obvious omission is securing the Okapi API itself.
-* The _minimum_ RAM required for a full system based on [platform-complete](https://github.com/folio-org/platform-complete) is 16 GB.
+* The _minimum_ RAM required for a system based on [platform-core](https://github.com/folio-org/platform-core) is 16 GB.
 Keep this in mind if you are running on a VM.
+* To instead build a system based on [platform-complete](https://github.com/folio-org/platform-complete) will require approximately 20GB.

 ## Summary